alandefreitas/futures/docs/motivation.md

       });
     ```

+#### Continuation Executor

 By default, the first task usually includes an executor handle and the continuation inherits it unless some other
 executor is requested for the continuation.
 Futures with continuations can also be used as components
 of [resumable functions](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3650.pdf).

+#### Continuations Overview

-Finally, continuations are the foundation for composing task graphs, with operations such
+Continuations are the foundation for composing task graphs, with operations such
 as [std::experimental::when_all] and [std::experimental::when_any].
-These conjunction and disjunction operations depend
+These conjunction and disjunction
-on continuations so that previous tasks can inform the operation result when they are ready without polling.
+operations depend on continuations so that previous tasks can inform the operation result when they
+are ready without polling.

-### Task Callbacks
+### Task Callbacks and Eager Futures

 In [N3747](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3747.pdf)
-, [Christopher Kohlhoff](https://github.com/chriskohlhoff) compares the model of lazy continuations, such as
+, [Christopher Kohlhoff](https://github.com/chriskohlhoff) compares the model of eager continuations, such as
-in [N3784](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3784.pdf) to the model of callback functions used in
+in [N3784](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3784.pdf) to the model of **callback functions** used in
 the [Asio](https://github.com/chriskohlhoff/asio) library:

 === "Futures"